pollyzoid/hlm2-wad-extract/README.md

 About
 -----

-Extracts .wad files of Hotline Miami 2.
+Extracts and creates .wad files of Hotline Miami 2.

 A very quick side project, didn't bother with any error checking.